 When your student is absent...

-Call the Attendance Hotline as soon as possible at 614-501-5351.
-Leave a message with the student's name, your name and the reason for your student's absence.
-Also please send a note or excuse from your health care provider with your student upon his or her return to school; or you may email [email protected] with the reason for your child's absence.
-A written excuse is required by law in order call an absence excused.
+Please email [email protected] with the reason for your child's absence.
+You may also send a note or excuse from your health care provider with your student upon his or her return to school.
+A written excuse is required by law in order call an absence Excused.

 The Board of Education Policy, in agreement with Ohio Revised Code Section 3321.04 and Ohio Administrative Code 3301-69-02, states the reasons for which students may be excused from school, including the following: